 By humanism some people sometimes do mean the humanities.
 We need to treasure the goals of that type of education.
-In an essay "Humanism through the Humanities" the Commission of the Humanities indicates that the key role for these studies in a school's curriculum is to mirror our own image and to ask the question: What does it mean to be human?
-In answering that question the humanities employ languages, literature, history and philosophy (Commission on the Humanities, "Humanism," pp.232-33).
-Parenthetically it should be added that if these studies are wrong, then the curriculum at Northwestern College should be reduced from four years to one.
-These subjects, in the words of the Commission, have "humanistic content" and employ "humanistic methods."
+In an essay "Humanism through the Humanities" the Commission on the Humanities indicates that the key role for these Studies in a school's curriculum is to mirror our own image and to ask the question: What does it mean to be human?
+In answering that question the humanities employ languages, literature, history and philosophy. xxv Parenthetically I should add that if these studies are wrong, then the curriculum at Northwestern College should be reduced from four years to one.
+These subjects, in the words of Commission, have "humanistic content" and employ "humanistic methods."
 The methods involve insight, perspective, critical understanding, discrimination, and creativity.
-They employ verbal, perceptual, and imaginative skills which are needed to understand human experience (Commission, pp.232-33).
-The Commission insists that the humanities "do not impose any single set of normative values, whether moral, social, or esthetic; rather as a record of the ideas that have guided men and women in the past, they give historical perspective."
-Regarding social education, the Commission insists that "humanities, by emphasizing our common humanity contribute especially to the social purpose of learning-to educate for civic participation No conception of the humanities is complete if it omits humanism as a civic ideal" (Commission, Humanities, pp.11,30).
+They employ verbal, perceptual, and imaginative skills which are needed to understand human experience. xxvi The Commission insists that the humanities "do not impose any single set of normative values, whether moral, social, or esthetic; rather as a record of the ideas that have guided men and women in the past, they give historical perspective."
+Regarding social education the Commission insists that "humanities, by emphasizing our common humanity contribute especially to the social purpose of learning-to educate for civic participation...No conception of the humanities is complete if it omits humanism as a civic ideal."
 As Christians who are also interested in civic righteousness, we would be hard pressed to disagree with those ideals.